 A quarter of patients in our hospitals live with a dementia or some form of confusion.
 We are working to ensure that these people and carers receive the individualised and sensitive care that is appropriate to their needs, and that they therefore stay in hospital for as short a time as possible.

 Our Clinical Specialist for dementia, Karen Breese, works with the Corporate Nursing team to improve the Patient and Carer experience within the hospital.
 Karen also works with the Dementia Support Workers.
+You can read more about the Team on the Dementia Team Poster.

 Some of the work of the team involves the Dementia Screening programme for all unscheduled admissions of people who are aged 75 years and over.
 They also work with younger people living with dementia and their carers’, and can be contacted at both sites through switchboard.